A better way to convert text to a smart object in Photoshop

 Selecting the Move Tool.

-Then I’ll hold Shift on my keyboard to make it easier to drag in a straight horizontal line, and I’ll drag the text back into the center.
+Hold Shift to lock your movement to a straight horizontal line, and drag the text back to the center of the canvas.

 Centering the text inside the Photoshop document.